mallpopstar/rc/README.md

 ## Roadmap

 - Better Documentation (right now, use examples in [src/main.ts](src/main.ts))
+- Intercept errors and reporting them (Think [LogRocket](https://logrocket.com/))
 - Example using WebSocket
 - Example using WebRTC
-- Example using Custom Channel
+- Example using Custom Channel - Connecting to a server

 ## Alternatives to Remote Control